Eugene Chiang

 Theoretical astrophysics, with emphasis on understanding the origin and evolution of planetary systems.

-Research areas include extrasolar planets, protoplanetary disks, debris disks including the Kuiper belt, planet formation, gravitational dynamics, hydrodynamics.
+Research areas include extrasolar planets, protoplanetary disks, debris disks (including the Kuiper and asteroid belts), meteorites and planetesimal formation, planet formation, gravitational dynamics, and hydrodynamics.

 Teaching